robgoyal/robgoyal.github.io/_posts/2017-11-12-mapping-python.md

 >>> [2, 20, 56]
 ```

-`multiply` takes two arguments and returns the multiplied values.
-This shows that we could pass two lists to `map` so long as the function passed to `map` as an argument takes two arguments.
-This extends to any number of iterators so long as the number of iterators matches the number of arguments in the function.
+`multiply` takes two arguments and returns the value of the two arguments multiplied.
+This shows that we could pass two sequences to `map` so long as the function passed to `map` accepts two arguments as well.
+This extends to a variable number of sequences passed to map only if the number of arguments to function is the same.

 ### Lambda Functions